Blackcurrants Might Have A Big Impact On Blood Sugar Balance, Study Suggests

 The impact of blackcurrants on blood sugar.

-The findings of this new study, published in the British Journal of Nutrition, support previous research suggesting the beneficial health effects of blackcurrant.
+The findings of this new study, published in the British Journal of Nutrition2, support previous research suggesting the beneficial health effects of blackcurrant.
 In regard to blood sugar, these little berries may have a positive effect due to their relatively high concentration of polyphenol content.
-In particular, the researchers mention anthocyanin, a type of polyphenol that exists in blackcurrants at a rate of around 150 mg/100 g of currants.
+In particular, the researchers mention anthocyanin, a type of polyphenol that exists in blackcurrants at a rate of around 150 mg/100 g of currants3.

 Eating blackcurrants alongside sugars and carbohydrates was shown to decrease a blood sugar spike post-meal and also delay the subsequent dip.
 Although, it's worth noting this was a small study, with only 26 participants.